Who’s Better At Managing Money? Men vs Women

 Who’s Better At Managing Money: Men or Women?

-And what about these additional revelations from the same article: “Results (of yet another survey) show that women are considerably more likely than men to shred their credit card offers (55% versus 43%), while men are more likely to throw them in the garbage (34% versus 25%).”
+And what about these additional revelations from the same article: “Results (of yet another survey) show that women are considerably more likely than men to shred their credit cards (55% versus 43%), while men are more likely to throw them in the garbage (34% versus 25%).”
 Hmmm….throwing the offers in the garbage is a highly risky thing to do, as any skillful identity thief will tell you.
-Now if we are to make conclusions based on this article, you’d wonder whether it’s the ladies who are thriftier and more careful about their money than the men are!
+Now if we are to make conclusions based on this poll, you’d wonder whether it’s the ladies who are thriftier and more careful about their money than the men are!
 But I don’t think it’s necessarily that cut and dried.

 Whether or not it’s the men or the women who are better at managing money, we do owe it to ourselves to try to work together as a financial team at home, for the sakes of our families.